catie-aq/zephyr_st-stsafe-a1xx/README.md

 Then simply add `#include "stselib.h"` to any source file where you want to use the STSafe functionalities.

-An example implementation is available in this repository: https://github.com/catie-aq/zephyr_stsafe-a110-example
+An example implementation is available in this repository: https://github.com/catie-aq/zephyr_stsafe-a110-example You can take a look at [this commit](https://github.com/catie-aq/zephyr_zest_security_secure-element_tester/commit/524f36a942f5477f8f60efb41ad82148ba56ef96) for the minimal configuration needed.